tonande02/biking_engineers/README.md

 -	Look at weather data and bysykkel data (Oslo)

 Question:
--	From-stations with least/most variance in traffic depending on weather o	Also to-stations if time
+-	From-stations with least/most variance in traffic depending on weather (also to-stations if time)

 Data sources:
 -	Frost api